-Sohu (excluding Fox Video Limited), Sogou, Changyou, and Fox Video Limited ("Sohu Video") have incentive plans for the granting of share-based awards, including common stock or ordinary shares, share options, restricted shares and restricted share units, to members of the boards of directors, management and other key employees.
+Sohu (excluding Fox Video Limited), Sogou, Changyou, and Fox Video Limited ("Sohu Video") have incentive plans for the granting of share-based awards, including stock options, share options and restricted share units, to members of the boards of directors, management and other key employees.

 For share-based awards for which a grant date has occurred, share-based compensation expense is recognized as costs and expenses in the consolidated statements of comprehensive income based on the fair value of the related share-based awards on their grant dates.
-For share-based awards for which the service inception date precedes the grant date, share-based compensation expense is recognized as costs and expenses in the consolidated statements of comprehensive income beginning on the service inception date and is re-measured on each subsequent reporting date before the grant date, based on the estimated fair value of the related share-based awards.
-Share-based compensation expense is charged to the shareholders' equity or noncontrolling interest section in the consolidated balance sheets.
+For share-based awards for which the service inception date precedes the grant date, share-based compensation expense is recognized as costs and expenses in the consolidated statements of comprehensive income beginning on the service inception date and is re-measured on each subsequent reporting date before the grant date, based on the estimated fair value of the related share-based compensation expense is charged to the shareholders' equity or noncontrolling interest section in the consolidated balance sheets.
 The assumptions used in share-based compensation expense recognition represent management's best estimates, but these estimates involve inherent uncertainties and the application of management judgment.
-If factors change or different assumptions are used, our share-based compensation expense could be materially different for any period.
+If factors change or different assumptions are used, our share-based compensation expense or different for any period.
 Moreover, the estimates of fair value are not intended to predict actual future events or the value that ultimately will be realized by employees who receive equity awards, and subsequent events are not indicative of the reasonableness of the original estimates of fair value made by us for accounting purposes.